alexch/codelikethis/public/lessons/server_side_javascript/http.md

 ```

   * (on Windows 10 it's [a little complicated](https://social.technet.microsoft.com/wiki/contents/articles/38433.windows-10-enabling-telnet-client.aspx) to enable telnet but it does work eventually)
+  * similar with OS X High Sierra
+  * if you can't get telnet to work, you can use Postman

 then you'll see this: